5 years ago marketers like you were probably still trying to make sense out of social media.

 How to take advantage of Facebook Live to cater to the live-streaming obsession of your customers?

-Facebook is rolling out live video streaming to its users in the news feed, directly from the app.
-This has the potential to attract a lion’s share of your customers interested in live video (because they’re already present on the giant social network).
+Facebook is rolling out live streaming to its users in the news feed, directly from the app.
+This has the potential to attract a lion’s share of your customers interested in live streaming video (because they’re already present on the giant social network).

 The Live feature on Facebook started with verified public figures through the iOS Mentions app in August 2015.
 Then to profiles and finally to verified public pages.